 2. The Amazon River (6,400 km)

 At 6,400 kilometers long, the Amazon River is extremely close in length to the Nile River.
 However, the Amazon River has by far the largest volume of freshwater in the world, gushing out at least 200,000 liters into the ocean each second of the day.
 From its headwaters in the Andes Mountains of Peru, the Amazon River runs along the edge of South America eastwards, eventually making its way into the Atlantic Ocean.
-Because of its sheer volume of water, the Amazon River impacts the sea level of the Caribbean – as its water is carried into the Caribbean islands, the sea level rises by 3cm.
+Because of its sheer volume of water, the Amazon River impacts the sea level of the Caribbean, as its water is carried into the Caribbean islands, the sea level rises by 3cm.

-Sign up to our Free Weekly NewsletterAll along this vast expanse of rainforest, the river supports a vast network of wildlife, including the capybara, the black caiman, the Amazon River Manatee, the giant otter, piranhas, and, perhaps most famously, the pink river dolphin.
+All along this vast expanse of the mighty river is rainforest, supporting a vast network of wildlife, including the capybara, the black caiman, the Amazon River Manatee, the giant otter, piranhas, and, perhaps most famously, the pink river dolphin.
 The Amazon also sustains the life of around 2,000 different bird species, making it one of the world’s most vital, life-sustaining forces.

 3. The Yangtze River (6,300 km)